Kitchen Remodeling in NYC: How to Design a Kitchen That Truly Works in New York

 - Coordinating tightly with building management

-Experienced NYC kitchen designers plan for access issues before specifications are finalized.
+Experienced NYC kitchen designers think about access problems before finalizing any plans.

 Kitchens with No Natural Light